cloudwatt/nix-container-images/README.md

 # Declarative container images with Nix

-This project allows you to
+With this project you can
-- make your images composable (thanks to the NixOS modules system)
+- make your image composable (thanks to the NixOS modules system)
 - integrate the [s6](https://www.skarnet.org/software/s6/) init system in your images
-- reuse NixOS modules in a container... without having to rely on systemd
+- reuse some NixOS modules in a container... without relying on systemd
-- build with Nix a Docker image containing Nix
+- make a Nix a Docker image, built by Nix

 ## Getting started